Defining “Collapse”

 In “Dark Age America”, Greer invites us to consider technology “suites”, where one tool is relevant only when much else is operational.
 Only when a civilization enjoys an auspicious era does it all come together.
 An LED lightbulb requires inordinate steps and inputs.
 An interruption would cause the whole endeavor to fail.
 Off-grid electric charging for your vehicle is useful only as long as roads continue to be fairly well-maintained.

 Our modern forms of governance (nation-states), settlements (cities and suburbs connected by rail and highways), transportation (engines/motors powered by liquid fuel, coal or electricity), trade (employment by corporations), communication and record-keeping will fade.
 Life will become slower, more localized, more physical.
+This will squander many long-term plans and strain our health and relationships.
+Everyone will have to adapt to new conditions and interact constantly with others who live within walking distance.

 Urban Depopulation

 When we think only in terms of climate change, it creates misleading space for bargaining: If we stay under +1.5C, large populations of humans will be able to continue inhabiting cities.
+However, as fossil fuels (especially diesel) become scarcer, survival will become very difficult in our concrete jungles.

-However, as fossil-hydrocarbons become scarcer, survival will become very difficult in our concrete jungles.
+The system of vehicles, highways, cities/suburbs and grocery stores makes us vulnerable.
+James Howard Kunstler gave a TED Talk on how our dwellings far from where farming, foraging or hunting is possible were the "greatest misallocation of resources in the history of the world".
 The previously-robust supply chains on which cities are entirely dependent will flicker.
 Alice Friedemann observes: “In the US, trucks deliver 80% of goods … with 80% of towns completely dependent on trucks.”
 Diesel powers the trucks that deliver food and remove waste.
 Petroleum derivatives supply our fresh asphalt and new tires.
-In the countryside, when trucks stop arriving to restock the local grocery store, residents might be able to resort to gardening and foraging.
-City dwellers have no such option.
+When trucks stop arriving to restock the local grocery store, city dwellers won’t even have the option to attempt to survive off of foraging, gardening or hunting.
 Moreover, in densely-populated areas, disease spreads and violence escalates more rapidly.

 "Localisation stands, at best, at the limits of practical possibility, but it has the decisive argument in its favour that there will be no alternative."